-Davies says that his 23 years as a teacher, 18 at R-MA, have allowed him to "communicate my enjoyment of reading and writing to young people and to support their social and intellectual development.
+Davies says that his many years as a teacher (more than 20 at R-MA alone), have allowed him to "communicate my enjoyment of reading and writing to young people and to support their social and intellectual development.
 Over the years, I have had the pleasure of converting many non-readers to readers and of taking committed readers to the next level."

 As department chair, he has worked to develop summer reading, promote creative writing and the literary magazine, strengthen grammar instruction, develop composition rubrics, and better coordinate middle school and upper school curricula.
-The double English Program gives students in grades 6 through 10 two courses of English instruction each day: Literature and Vocabulary; Grammar and Composition.
 His major extra-curricular activities are the Byzantium chapter of the National English Honor Society, the Alpha Readers student-teacher book club, Poetry Slams, community reading, and journalism.

 "Today’s SAT is two-thirds verbal skills, and reading and writing are critical to high school and college success.
-As a result of this program," says Davies, "our students show strong growth in verbal skills."
+As a result of our programs," says Davies, "our students show strong growth in verbal skills."